How to Install PyTorch on Ubuntu 22.04?

 To see if the installed version of PyTorch works, open Python and run:

-If it prints out the PyTorch version along with a message about GPU availability, congratulations, you’ve finished installing PyTorch on Ubuntu 22.04!
+If you see the version of PyTorch and a message about the GPU being available, you’ve installed PyTorch on Ubuntu 22.04!

 Step 6: Running a Test Script